Who we are

 For this purpose, we use Google Analytics to measure and analyse usage of the website.
 The information collected will include IP Address, pages visited, browser type and operating system.
 The data will not be used to identify any user personally.

 If you would like to receive more information on Google Analytics and the kind of information that it collects and processes, we refer you to the Google Analytics website.

 The law requires that we can only store cookies if you first give your active consent.
-If you continue to use this website after reading this, then you will have given your consent.
-If you do not wish to give your consent, please leave this website immediately.
+If you continue to use our website after reading this, then you will have given your consent.
+If you do not wish to give your consent, you should leave our website immediately.

 We use information held about you in the following ways: